 A student who receives a summative grade below 70% may be eligible for one retest.
 Before a student can retest, he/she must attend a tutorial session for re-teaching.
 Retests are given outside of class time, such as tutorials, and must be taken no later than one week from the date the original test was given.

-Tutorials are scheduled every Wednesday after school from 3:00 pm – 4:30 pm.
+Tutorials are scheduled every Wednesday after school from 3:30 pm – 4:30 pm.
+Students that do NOT take class time seriously are NOT allowed to come to my tutorial sessions, because that time is strictly for WORK AND NOT PLAYING!
 This is not a social hour.
-If you attend tutorials, you must come with a specific question, assignment, or concept on which you would like assistance.
+If you attend tutorials, you must come to tutorials with a specific question, assignment, or concept on which you would like assistance.
 Additional tutorials are available upon request.

 Expectations for Reading and Writing:

 You will be expected to read and write every day in this class.
-At times, both reading and writing will be expected to be completed outside of the classroom.
+At times, both reading and writing are expected to be completed outside of the classroom.
 Over the course of this year, we will read two novels in their entirety.
-A copy of each will be available to you, but you may purchase your own copy to annotate if you choose.
+A copy of each will be available for you, but you will have to purchase your own copy to annotate in the book itself.

 The world of literature is one of ideas, so the protection of someone’s original ideas is of the utmost importance.
 Thus, in this class, you will be expected to avoid plagiarism at all times.
 Plagiarism can take many forms.
 They can be some of the following:

 Trying to take someone’s ideas as your own

 Copying someone’s work verbatim without proper permission or citation